From frequency-dependent models to frequency-independent enriched continua for mechanical metamaterials: A Cauchy model with frequency-dependent stiffness tensor and associated enriched continuum

 Since $u_1=u_2=0$, this solution corresponds to a trivial one in the frequency-dependent model (\ref{eq:poly_CC_freq_depe_negative}), and cannot be associated with a dispersion curve.
 Moreover, as long as a finite domain is taken into account and it is guaranteed that $u\neq 0$ in some subset of the domain, this extra solution vanishes.

 We explicitly remark that the enriched models obtained with the procedure presented in this paper may sometimes show additional constant roots in the dispersion diagrams compared to the frequency-dependent models for those frequencies at which the original frequency-dependent model is not well-defined (here $\omega=\sqrt{\nicefrac{a}{b}}$).
 These extra roots may account for special behaviours such as local resonances that could not be caught in the frequency-dependent model.
-Those singularity values of the frequency-dependent model, e.g. frequencies that make the density (or stiffness) vanishing or infinite, correspond to additional roots $\omega(k)$ that can appear in the associated enriched model.
+Those singularity values of the frequency-dependent model, e.g. frequencies that make the density (or stiffness) vanishing or infinite, correspond to additional \angcor{constant} roots $\omega(k)$ that can appear in the associated enriched model\footnote{\angcor{We remarked that these extra constant roots, when present, only involve a contribution to the solution for the micro-distortion and not for the displacement.
+In other words, the solution for the macro-displacement is never affected by the presence of such extra constant roots.
+This points to the fact that such constant roots might be related to some micro-scale resonances that do not affect the overall macroscopic displacement $u$ (for example resonance of the internal mass $m_2$ in Fig.\ref{fig:2} which does not provoke a movement of the external mass $m_1$).
+Given that $u$ is the only kinematical field of the frequency-dependent model, such micro-resonances, although possible, can be only caught by the enriched model. }}.

 From eq.(\ref{eq:poly_CC_freq_depe_negative}), it is possible to calculate the frequencies such that

 where these frequencies correspond to the cut-off frequency of the optic curves and the asymptote of the acoustic curves, respectively (see Fig.~\ref{fig:disp_curves_CC_freq_depe_negative}).